Top 10 Things to do in Petaluma

 Photo courtesy of Unsplash

 Petaluma is all about its local farmers, so it’s not surprising that the city is home to three farmers’ markets.
 While two are seasonal, the Petaluma East-Side Farmers’ Market runs year-round on Tuesdays and features a large number of vendors selling local produce, handcrafted goods, artisan foods, flowers, and more.
-At the family-owned Lavender Bee Farm, which hosts 5,000 lavender plants and multiple hives, you can shop for honey and lavender goods year-round, while the public farmstand at Live Oak Farm is stocked with seasonal produce that you can access daily.
+At the family-owned Lavender Bee Farm, which hosts 5,000 lavender plants and multiple hives, you can shop for honey and lavender goods year-round.

 Sip Locally-Made Spirits